-White pine blister rust (WPBR), caused by the introduced fungus Cronartium ribicola, is a devastating pathogen of five-needle pines across North America.
+White pine blister rust (DSB), caused by the introduced fungus Cronartium ribicola, is a devastating pathogen of five-needle pines across North America.
 In BC, it affects western white, limber and whitebark pines and has removed the former from its historical representation in forests.
-While WPBR may infect trees of any age, the greatest impact on western white pine is to young trees since the zone of highest infection incidence is the lowest two metres of the bole.
-Infection occurs via spores infecting through foliar stomata and mycelia progressing into the branch (or main stem in the case of direct stem needle infections) where swellings (cankers) appear after a year or two.
+While DSB may infect trees of any age, the greatest impact occurs on young western white pine, since the zone of highest infection incidence is the lowest two metres of the bole.
+Infection occurs via spores infecting foliar stomata and mycelia progressing into the branch (or main stem in the case of direct stem needle infections) where swellings (cankers) appear after a year or two.
 Most cankers are conspicuous in the spring when the blisters holding masses of orange aeciospores open and spores spread to the alternate host, primarily Ribes spp.
 In the fall, basidiospores return to infect pine needles, most effectively during humid warm periods, and the cycle starts anew.